khufuproject/khufu_sqlalchemy/docs/index.rst

 Under the Hood
 ==============

-There is nothing magical about :term:`Khufu-PyraSQLAlchemy`.
+There is nothing magical about :term:`khufu_sqlalchemy`.
 It does the following things:

   1. Registers a :term:`SQLAlchemy` based session factory and stores it in the middleware